torinmb/mediapipe-touchdesigner/README.md

 # Sending TOPs from TouchDesigner
 ## SpoutCam on Windows
 If you are on Windows, you can use Spout to send any TOP from TouchDesigner to MediaPipe by using a Syphon Spout Out TOP and SpoutCam.
+Take a look at our [introduction video on YouTube](https://www.youtube.com/watch?v=Cx4Ellaj6kk "Face, Hand, Pose Tracking & More in TouchDesigner with @MediaPipe GPU Plugin") for how to set it up.

 ### Download SpoutCam
 [SpoutCam](https://github.com/leadedge/SpoutCam/releases)